cloyne/network/new-semester.md

 from the central level we are forwarding to the house

-If you want to change the e-mail address you are subscribed to mailing lists with, talk to Graham.
+If you want to change the e-mail address you are subscribed to mailing lists with, talk to facilities manager.

 We have a website (http://cloyne.org/).
 And we have also a calendar of events on the website.
 All of you should receive an e-mail